Satvikmatta18/cse15l-lab-reports/lab1.md

 # LAB REPORT 1

-Cd Command

------ No arguements ----
-* The working directory -- cse15l-week 1
-* The output of ls with no arguements will list the files in the current working directory, in this case being lecture1.
-* The output is not an error, lecture 1 is displayed.

------ Path to a directory -----
-* The working directory -- lecture1
-* The output of ls lecture1 will list the files in the directory, in this case being Hello.class, Hello.java, messages, and README.
-* The output is not an error, the files are displayed.

------ Path to a file -----
-* The working directory -- messages
-* The outpout of ls lecture1/messsages/hi.txt is Hello World! in hindi हैलो वर्ल्ड! .
-* The outpute is not an error, the text in the file is displayed.

-ls Command

------ No arguements ----
-* The working directory -- cse15l-week 1
-* The output of ls with no arguements will list the files in the current working directory, in this case being lecture1.
-* The output is not an error, lecture 1 is displayed.

------ Path to a directory -----
-* The working directory -- lecture1
-* The output of ls lecture1 will list the files in the directory, in this case being Hello.class, Hello.java, messages, and README.
-* The output is not an error, the files are displayed.

------ Path to a file -----
-* The working directory -- messages
-* The outpout of ls lecture1/messsages/hi.txt is Hello World! in hindi हैलो वर्ल्ड! .
-* The outpute is not an error, the text in the file is displayed.
+CD COMMAND:

+------- 1. Using cd with no arguments --------

+Command: cd

+Working Directory: cse15l-week 1

+Explanation: Running cd with no arguments does not change the current working directory, so it remains as cse15l-week 1.

+--------2.
+Using cd with a path to a directory as an argument--------

+Command: cd lecture1

+Working Directory: lecture 1

+Explanation: This command changes the current working directory to lecture1.

+-------- 3. Using cd with a path to a file as an argument (error) --------

+Command: cd lecture1/messages/hi.txt

+Working Directory: messages

+Explanation: This is an error because cd is used to change directories, not open files.
+It's not possible to change the working directory to a file.

+##ls Command:

+-------- 1. Using ls with no arguments --------

+Command: ls

+Working Directory: cse15l-week 1

+Explanation: This command lists the files and directories in the current working directory cse15l-week 1.

+-------- 2. Using ls with a path to a directory as an argument --------

+Command: ls lecture1

+Working Directory: lecture1

+Explanation: This command lists the files and directories in the specified directory lecture1.

+-------- 3. Using ls with a path to a file as an argument --------

+Command: ls messages/hi.txt

+Working Directory: messages

+Explanation: This lists the file messages/hi.txt.
+The file is treated as a single item in the listing.
+Hello World! in hindi हैलो वर्ल्ड!is displayed.

+##cat Command:

+-------- 1. Using cat with no arguments (waiting for input) --------

+Command: cat

+Working Directory: cse15l-week 1

+Explanation: This command waits for user input from the keyboard.
+It does not display any file content until you start typing or provide input.

+-------- 2. Using cat with a path to a directory as an argument (error) --------

+Command: cat Lecture1

+Working Directory: cse15l-week 1

+Explanation: This is an error because cat is used to display the contents of files, not directories.
+You cannot use cat to display the contents of a directory.

+-------- 3. Using cat with a path to a file as an argument --------

+Command: cat messages/hi.txt

+Working Directory: /home/user/workspace

+Explanation: This command displays the contents of the file hi.txt.
+Hello World! in hindi हैलो वर्ल्ड!is displayed